fluid-project/uio-plus/CONTRIBUTING.md

             3. Multiple web pages should be tested.
 However, not all preferences will work with all sites.
    3. Increase the "version" number in the [manifest](./src/manifest.json#L5) file, and push changes to main.
 2. Create the release package.
-   1. Create a release build: `grunt build`
+   1. Create a release build: `npm run build`
       1. If making a beta, open the manifest file, located in the newly created dist directory, and add a [version name](https://developer.chrome.com/apps/manifest/version#version_name) with the beta release number (e.g.
       “version_name”:  “0.1.0 beta 10” ).
 The version name will be displayed instead of the version number in the Chrome